-The 2018 Chicago Bears dominated the Detroit Lions on Sunday, walking away with a 34-22 victory and a 6-3 victory.
+The 2018 Chicago Bears dominated the Detroit Lions on Sunday, walking away with a 34-22 victory and a 6-3 record.
 They were excellent on offense and dominated on defense, furthering their case as serious playoff contenders.

 The story of the game, and with many games, was quarterback Mitch Trubisky, who reached a career-high with 355 passing yards.
 He also tacked on four touchdowns, three through the air and one on a well-timed quarterback draw.
 Trubisky was dialed in from the first series, completing all five of his passes on the Bears’ tone-setting, 75-yard touchdown drive.
 Throughout the game, the offensive line gave him plenty of time to sit back, go through his progressions and deliver strikes to open receivers.
 He had struggled to hit wide open targets for much of the season, but he did so Sunday, showing the full potential of Matt Nagy’s offense when it is executed.